 Lord Jesus, thank You for Your sacrifice on the cross.
 You died so that we could live forever with You.
 Remind me of this hope each day as I encounter struggles and frustrations in my life.
 Amen.

 Sometimes talking to someone helps keep your faith strong through a trying experience.
-Connect with a confidential coach today.
+Connect with a confidential mentor today.